Joe-uwu/Formula-1/README.md

    for a feature that, checked independently, has thousands of distinct values — "with feature" and "without feature" were bit-identical runs.

-The common thread: none of these five produced an error, a crash, or an obviously wrong number.
-Each one produced a plausible-looking result that was wrong specifically because it was *too* regular — an exact zero, a zero-width confidence interval, a row count that was exactly double what it should have been.
-A real measurement on noisy data doesn't come out that clean.
-That instinct — treat suspicious tidiness as a bug report, not a good result — is the most transferable finding in this project, more so than any single accuracy number below.

 ## Data and the point-in-time database design

 - **Kaggle** (`rohanrao/formula-1-world-championship-1950-2020`): seasons,